idbrii/unity-astar/README.md

 * CellGrid - Manager for visualizing the grid using the list of sprites.
 * DrawPathOnClick - Makes the grid clickable for easier demonstration.

+You can use your own ICellVisual to control how grid cells are visualized or use the provided CellSprite (2D) or CellImage (Canvas).

+See the example scene: Runtime/AStar.Vis/example_pathfind_visualize.unity